DevExpress/devextreme-documentation/concepts/05 UI Components/Form/20 Change Properties at Runtime/05 Form Properties.md

         });
     });

-With Angular, Vue, or React, bind the property that should be changed to a component property.

----

 ##### Angular

+To change the [Form configuration](/api-reference/10%20UI%20Components/dxForm/1%20Configuration '/Documentation/ApiReference/UI_Components/dxForm/Configuration/') at runtime, bind the property that should be changed to a component property:

     <!--HTML-->
     <dx-form